spywar18/ping-pong-ws/README.md

 # PingPong

 PingPong is a minimal React frontend that connects to a backend WebSocket server.
-It allows users to send messages and receive real-time responses, serving as a basic template for WebSocket-based applications.
+It allows users to send messages and receive real-time responses, serving as a basic template for WebSocket-based apps.

 ## Features